gchq/stroom-docs/user-guide/dashboards/expressions.md

 A groupCount could be used to count the number of distinct values of 'type' for each value of 'name'

+## Count Unique
+Allows Nesting: Yes

+This is used to count the number of unique values passed to the function where grouping is used to aggregate values in other columns.
+For Example, a data set grouped as follows
+1. Group by Name
+2. Group by Type

+`countUnique()` could be used to count the number of distinct values of 'type' for each value of 'name'

 # String Functions

 ## Replace